markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 is what allowed us to cache the values in cells in our earlier discussion on execution strategies).
 There is no "update cell value" command in spreadsheets.

-The value of a cell only changes as a consequence of a user's edits:

-* Either the user changes a cell content directly (which triggers its own reevaluation),

-* or the cell is reevaluated because it depends on a cell that changed (for any of the two reasons given here).

-One way of looking at this is that, whenever the user changes the contents of any cell, the functional (spreadsheet) program is reexecuted, updating all other cells.
-Another way of phrasing it is to say that a functional program never really runs; the program _is_ the computation.

 ### Naming Cells and Values